 Nicco Mele is one of America’s leading forecasters of business, politics, and culture in our fast-moving digital age.
-Nicco Mele is managing director at the Draper Richards Kaplan Foundation and on the faculty at the Shorenstein Center on Media, Politics, and Public Policy at the Harvard Kennedy School.
-From 2016 to 2019, Nicco was the Director of the Center, where he started new programs focused on understanding misinformation on social networks; sustainable models for local journalism; institutional anti-racism in media and algorithms; and platform accountability.
+Nicco Mele is managing director at the Draper Richards Kaplan Foundation and on the faculty at the Harvard Kennedy School.
+From 2016 to 2019, Nicco was the Director of the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School, where he started new programs focused on understanding misinformation on social networks; sustainable models for local journalism; institutional anti-racism in media and algorithms; and platform accountability.
 He continues to teach classes on technology’s impact on media, politics, and public policy.

 Since his early days as one of Esquire Magazine’s “Best and Brightest” in America, Nicco has been a sought-after innovator, media commentator, and speaker.
 His prior experience includes founding technology companies, working on political campaigns, and a stint as a media executive at the Los Angeles Times.
 He advises several startups, including Blueprint Robotics (on-demand manufacturing), Optimus Ride (autonomous vehicles), Plympton (publishing), and Cignify (data analytics).

 Nicco’s book, The End of Big: How The Internet Makes David The New Goliath, was published by St. Martin’s Press on April 23, 2013.
 In it, he explores the consequences of living in a socially-connected society, drawing upon his years of experience as an innovator in politics and technology.
 The book has been translated into Japanese and Korean.